Vietnam.vn - Nền tảng quảng bá Việt Nam

 The book Vietnam - A Perspective from Japan consists of 10 chapters, over 400 pages.
 From an objective and dedicated perspective, Prof. Dr. Furuta Motoo has painted a vivid "picture" of the history, culture, society, people and politics of Vietnam, not only as a researcher, but also as a close friend, an insider who has lived, worked and experienced this country in both wartime and peacetime.

-At the ceremony, Ambassador Extraordinary and Plenipotentiary of Japan to Vietnam Ito Naoki said that the book “Basic knowledge about Vietnam” by Prof. Dr. Furuta Motoo was published in Japan in 2017 and is now translated into Vietnamese and published in Vietnam under the name “Vietnam - A perspective from Japan”.
+At the ceremony, Ambassador Extraordinary and Plenipotentiary of Japan to Vietnam Ito Naoki said that the book “Basic Knowledge about Vietnam” by Prof. Dr. Furuta Motoo was published in Japan in 2017 and is now translated into Vietnamese and published in Vietnam under the name “Vietnam - A Perspective from Japan”.

 Delegates at the book launch ceremony "Vietnam - A perspective from Japan".
 Photo: STBook

-According to Ambassador Ito Naoki, the book does not simply look at Vietnam through a one-sided lens, but provides readers with clues to understand Vietnam in a multidimensional way based on historical and social contexts.
-Thanks to that, many Japanese readers have had the opportunity to learn more about Vietnam.
+According to Ambassador Ito Naoki, the book does not simply look at Vietnam through a one-sided lens, but provides readers with clues to understand Vietnam in a multidimensional way based on historical and social context.
+Thanks to that, many Japanese readers have had the opportunity to learn more deeply about Vietnam.
 The publication of this Vietnamese edition helps the Vietnamese people to look at their country from a new perspective, through the lens of a Japanese scholar.

-Sharing about the book, Prof. Dr. Vu Minh Giang, Chairman of the Science and Training Council (Hanoi National University), Vice Chairman of the Vietnam Historical Science Association, said that unlike many history books written in the traditional chronicle style, “Vietnam - A perspective from Japan” is a combination of academic research with personal experience, between historical analysis and social observation.
+Sharing about the book, Prof. Dr. Vu Minh Giang, Chairman of the Council of Science and Training (Hanoi National University), Vice Chairman of the Vietnam Historical Science Association, said that unlike many history books written in the traditional chronicle style, “Vietnam - A perspective from Japan” is a combination of academic research with personal experience, between historical analysis and social observation.

 Delegates from Japan and Vietnam shared their enduring friendship and pledged to continue promoting educational, cultural and political cooperation between Japan and Vietnam.